ErickManz/graceshopper/code-review-03-07-2022.md

 - OrderItems.js is capitalized but the require in index.js isn't.
 This works on macOS (which is case-retentive but not case-sensitive) but doesn't work on Linux (which is case-senstive).
 Make sure you are consistent with filenames.
 (Heroku is linux so this would break once deployed)
 - More comments documenting the code.

 ## Security and Authentication

 - I can signup with a user with an empty username and password, then login with that empty username and password. (although after logging in with that empty username user, the navbar is broken)
 - I can add/update/delete memes without being logged in
 - I can add/update/delete the user's order info without being logged in
 - You have some middleware in the gatekeeping.js file but it's not being used.
+- You should hide or show certain nav bar items if the user isn't allowed to go to those pages.
+- Passwords are being stored in the redux store and being logged to the console.

 ## Products